 Difference between Active and Passive ETF Funds

-The only difference is that while passive Exchange Traded Funds are designed to mimic an index which is focused on equities, fixed income, or a is a blend of asset classes, Actively Managed ETFs intend to outperform their index by engaging the services of a portfolio manager.
+The only difference is that while passive Exchange Traded Funds are designed to mimic an index focused on equities, fixed income, or is a blend of asset classes, Actively Managed ETFs intend to outperform their index by engaging the services of a portfolio manager.

 Deviation in Portfolio Design

-The manager reserves the authority to deviate from the index by making changes to the security-level or sector-level composition of the portfolio given his views on markets and asset classes.
+The manager reserves the authority to deviate from the index by making changes to the security-level or sector-level composition of the portfolio, given his views on markets and asset classes.
 Usually, the underlying index in Actively Managed ETFs is enhanced or uniquely positioned compared to market benchmarks.
-Whereas, it is not the case in passively managed ETFs.
+In contrast, it is not the case in passively managed ETFs.

-The first actively managed ETF in the US was the Bear Stearns Current Yield ETF and was launched in March 2008.
+The first actively managed ETF in the US was the Bear Stearns Current Yield ETF, launched in March 2008.
 It does not exist anymore, though.